openebs-archive/openebs-docs/docs/architecture.md

 ### WeaveScope

 Node Disk Manager components, volume pods, and other persistent storage structures of Kubernetes have been enabled for WeaveScope integration.
 With these enhancements, exploration and traversal of these components have become significantly easier.
-WeaveScope is a well-regarded cloud-native visualisation solution and is also incorporated in MayaOnline from MayaData.
+WeaveScope is a well-regarded cloud-native visualization solution and is also incorporated in MayaOnline from MayaData.